devloos/Robotics-Python-Project/README.md

 - Implement comprehensive error handling for all potential errors.
 - Develop a Database class responsible for managing all interactions involving the CSV file.
-- Design a Contact class that inherits from a BaseModel class and implements an abstract method.
+- Design a Contact class that models a contact
-- Establish enums to effectively manage various menu options.
+- Create enum to handle menu options
-- Abstract utility functions into a dedicated file if they are deemed necessary.

 ### Installation